-Paan without tobacco: An independent risk factor for oral cancer
+Paan without tobacco: An independent risk factor for oral cancer (HTML)

 Merchant,Anwar; Husain,Syed S.M.; Hosain,Mervyn; Fikree,Fariyal F.; Pitiphat,Waranuch; Siddiqui,Amna Rehana; Hayder,Syed J.; Haider,Syed M.; Ikram,Mubashir; Chuang,Sung-Kiang; Saeed,Shaikh A.

 International Journal of Cancer 86(1): 128-131

 Publication date: 2000